oscar-leon/file-tree-visualization/README.md

 ## Available Scripts

-In the project directory (client or server), you can run:
+In the project directory (app or server), you can run:

 ### `npm install`